thenomemac/josiaholson-dot-com/content/about.md

 - Fly Fishing
 - Cross Country Skiing
 - Connoisseur of IPAs
-- Hopelessly routing for the Browns
+- Hopelessly rooting for the Browns
 - Less-hopelessly cheering on the Packers